Research & Publications †

 Reena Mehra MD, MS is a Staff Physician and an Associate Professor of Medicine of the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University.
 She serves as Director of Sleep Disorders Research in the Sleep Center of the Neurologic Institute with joint appointments in the Respiratory Institute, Molecular Cardiology Department of the Lerner Research Institute and the Sydell and Arnold Miller Family Heart & Vascular Institute.
 Dr. Mehra is a physician scientist with a research focus involving investigation of pathways mediating the relationship between sleep disordered breathing and abnormal cardiac electrophysiology as well as cardiovascular disease from a clinical trials and epidemiologic perspective.
 She received her MD from an accelerated BS/MD program at Northeastern Ohio Universities College of Medicine in 1996, performed Internal Medicine residency training at Loyola University Medical Center in Chicago, completed a Pulmonary, Critical Care and Sleep Medicine fellowship at the Cleveland Clinic and is board certified by the American Board of Internal Medicine in these respective subspecialties.
 She proceeded to enroll in a T32 training grant via the NIH Ruth L. Kirschstein National Research Service Award in Sleep Medicine Neurobiology and Epidemiology at Case Western Reserve University and obtained a Master’s degree in Clinical Science through the Clinical Research Scholars Program.
 In 2004, she joined the faculty at University Hospitals Case Medical Center and Case Western Reserve University where she served as Medical Director of the Sleep Disorders Center leading it through dual American Academy of Sleep Medicine accreditation of two sites and most recently has served as Director of Sleep Cardiovascular Research and Clinical Investigation.
 She is an advocate for women in medicine with the goal of facilitating professional development and networking.
 In this capacity, she has served as President of the Women Faculty of the School of Medicine from 2008-2010.
 Dr. Mehra’s research program is primarily funded by the National Institute of Health, but she has also procured funding from the American College of Chest Physicians, American Heart Association, Clinical Translational Science Collaborative and Central Society of Clinical Research.
 Most recently, she serves as the Principal Investigator for a $3.8 million grant from the National Heart, Lung, and Blood Institute (NHLBI) to study the mechanistic underpinnings of sleep apnea and paroxysmal atrial fibrillation.
 She also serves as the Principal Investigator of an NIH-funded study to identify polysomnographic and electrophysiologic predictors of atrial fibrillation in a multicenter observational cohort involving ~3000 older men.

 Dr. Mehra has received numerous awards including Associated Professional Sleep Societies Young Investigator Award, American Heart Association National Scientist Development Award, American College of Chest Physicians-Associated Subspecialty Professors T. Franklin Williams Scholar Award, Central Society of Clinical Research Career Development and Young Investigator Awards, American Federation for Medical Research Scholar Award, Best Doctors designation in Pulmonary Medicine and Sleep Medicine 2011-2013 and Women Faculty of School of the School of Medicine Junior and Mid-Career Faculty Career Development Awards.
-She serves on national task forces including American Academy of Sleep Medicine (AASM) Sleep Apnea Definitions Task Force, AASM Portable Monitoring Technology Task Force, AASM Obstructive Sleep Apnea Diagnosis Task Force, NHLBI Candidate Gene Association Resource working groups, Sleep and Respiratory Neurobiology Assembly Planning Committee for the American Thoracic Society and has served as an ad hoc member on several NIH study sections.
+She serves on national task forces including American Academy of Sleep Medicine (AASM) Sleep Apnea Definitions Task Force, AASM Portable Monitoring Technology Task Force, AASM Obstructive Sleep Apnea Diagnosis Task Force, NHLBI Candidate Gene Association Resource working groups, Sleep and Respiratory Neurobiology Assembly Planning Committee for the American Thoracic Society, American Sleep Medicine Federation Research Council and serves as a standing member of the Cardiovascular and Sleep Epidemiology NHLBI/NIH study section.
 Dr. Mehra is involved in media relations to increase awareness of sleep disorders and has appeared on numerous national news broadcasts.
-She has mentored over 20 trainees, has over 60 peer-reviewed publications including original investigations, reviews, editorials and chapters and has been an invited lecturer on a national and international level.
+She has mentored over 20 trainees, has over 80 publications including original investigations, reviews, editorials and chapters and has been an invited lecturer on a national and international level.

 Sleep disordered breathing, cardiovascular disease sleep disordered breathing and cardiac arrhythmias.